LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-tasks.md

 ### Test user input

-Using the Debugger tool to test user input is applicable when the knowledge base is a:
+Use the Debugger tool to feed user input directly into a knowledge base to test the NLU processing and content matching.
+This is applicable when the knowledge base is a:

 * [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html)
 * [CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html)

-Use the Debugger tool to feed user input directly into a knowledge base to test the NLU processing and content matching.

 The Debugger tool works exactly like a [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot.
 So, if your search selections in the tool match how you've configured the bot, the results you see with the tool will be the same as those returned in a bot conversation.
 If you don't yet have a bot integrated with your knowledge base, the Debugger tool is also a way to test how the bot will behave once it is.